-Legionella written scheme of control
+Legionella written scheme of control – and what to include.

 In a nutshell, a written scheme of control is a comprehensive risk management document identifying measures taken to control your water systems and reduce the risk of exposure to legionella bacteria.
 It is also used as a record of any and all actions taken to implement them.
 If, after a Legionella risk assessment, there is a foreseeable possibility of exposure to legionella, you must implement a written scheme documenting control of the risk.
 The document needs to be accessible to all stakeholders involved in the risk assessment and control process.